TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/handbook/sheet_grading.md

 1. **Reset**: Reset the form of the team _for the whole sheet_ to the last saved state.

 1. **Save**: Save the changes made for the currently selected team.
+Furthermore, you can save the changes by

+   - Hitting the `Enter` key on your keyboard while focusing a textfield for points.
+   - Hitting `Ctrl + Enter` (or your Mac equivalent) while focusing the textfield for comments.
+   - Hitting `Ctrl + S` (or your Mac equivalent) at any time while the page is opened up.

 1. **Back**: Go back to the overview page.